vuestorefront/vue-storefront/docs/guide/integrations/paypal-payments.md

   },
 ```

-And to you template add the paypal button before `button-full`:
+And to your template add the paypal button before `button-full`:

 ```html
 <paypal-button v-if="payment.paymentMethod === 'paypal_express'"/>